sovietscout/swasthya-sathi-evaluation/README.md

 4. **Identify key barriers** to enrolment and usage, such as lack of awareness or perceived quality of care.

 ## Methodology
 ### Survey-Based Approach
 - **Participants**: 129 participants from Kolkata, Howrah, and nearby districts in West Bengal were interviewed.
 Eligible participants had at least one family member hospitalised within the past two years.
+- **Questionnaire Design**: The survey questionnaire was designed using CSPro (Census and Survey Processing System), ensuring a structured and efficient data collection process.
 - **Data Collection**: Data were collected using a structured questionnaire, focusing on:
   - Enrolment process
   - Hospitalisation episodes
   - Awareness of the scheme
   - Financial assistance and decision-making
 - **Statistical Analysis**:
-  - **Enrolment Rates**: Analyzed using Kruskal-Wallis tests and logistic regression.
+  - **Enrolment Rates**: Analysed using Kruskal-Wallis tests and logistic regression.
   - **User Experience**: Evaluated using Likert scale ratings and descriptive statistics.

 ### Key Metrics